Migrating from Big Cartel to Shopify

 Step 2: Import your store data into Shopify

-After you've exported your orders and customers from Big Cartel into CSV files, you can download your product data and then import your data into Shopify.
-You need to have Shopify's Import store app installed to begin.
+After you export your orders and customers from Big Cartel into CSV files, you can download your product data and then import your data into Shopify.

 To download your product data, complete the following steps:

 - Under Enter your Big Cartel store URL to import products, enter your Big Cartel shop URL.

 Under Upload files, click Add file and select your exported files.
 You can select any number of CSV files.

 Click Continue import > Import.

 Step 3: Review and update your imported data

 If your data import was successful, then your order, customer and product data is now available in your Shopify admin.
 If some of your customers didn't import successfully, then you can add them manually.
 Learn how to add a customer in Shopify.